noahmancino/Y86_64-Simulator/README.md

 * `addq %rax, %rbx`
 * `addq %rax,%rbx`
 * `addq %rax %rbx`
-2. Colons are treated the same as newlines.

-3. Labels do not have to be followed by colons when defined.
+2. Labels do not have to be followed by colons when defined if they are on their own line.
-4. Labels must consist soley of alphebetical characters.
+3. Labels must consist only of alphebetical characters.